antronerds/r2-tutorials/docs/Kaplan_Meier.md

-1. Next to the Kaplan plot Figure 4, a small sub-plot is generated (underlined) which represents a graphical representation of the p-value plotted against the mRNA expression level values.
+6. Next to the Kaplan plot in Figure 5, a small sub-plot is generated (underlined) which represents a graphical representation of the p-value plotted against the mRNA expression level values.
 In some cases it could be useful to change the p-value cut-off level